 Air mattresses are ubiquitous and yet overlooked.
 We all need them, yet we never think about them.

-So it seems like a good night’s sleep is worth a little investigating.
-Our team has now spent more than 100 hours (not counting sleep time) testing, researching, and reviewing the best air mattresses on the market.
+So it seems like a good night’s sleep is worth some investigation.
+Our team has now spent more than 120 hours (not counting sleep time) testing, researching, and reviewing the best air mattresses on the market.
 No matter what your need for an air mattress, read on for this comprehensive guide to getting the best.

 AT A GLANCE: Our Top 3 Best Air Mattresses (read below for the full guide)